Skip to main content

 • Dimensions: 10.75 x 11.73 x 15.93 inches

-The Cuisinart Grind & Brew Plus combines all the convenience of carafe and single-serve pod brewing in one easy-to-use machine.
-It also features built-in blade grinder, so you can enjoy freshly ground beans in every pot (or choose to forego that step with pre-ground beans, if you prefer).
+The Cuisinart Grind Brew Plus combines all the convenience of carafe and single-serve pod brewing in one easy-to-use machine.
+It also features a built-in blade grinder, so you can enjoy freshly ground beans in every pot (or skip that step with pre-ground beans, if you prefer).

 We did run into a couple of hiccups during testing, though.
 First, upkeep can be a headache.
-The grinder's storage under the lid and next to the water tank means that moisture creeps in easily, making the container susceptible to mold and hard to clean.
-Also, it being a blade grinder means it doesn't promise consistently ground beans in every batch.
+The grinder's storage under the lid and next to the water tank allows moisture to creep in easily, making the container susceptible to mold and hard to clean.
+Also, since it's a blade grinder, it doesn't guarantee consistently ground beans in every batch.
 If you opt for this machine, you're better off sticking to high-quality pre-ground beans or using a separate coffee grinder.

 Read the full Cuisinart Grind & Brew Plus review.